 The vacuum energy (in)famously contains infinities which usually have to be subtracted by hand (see \textit{e.g.} \cite{Weinberg:1988cp,Milton:2002vm}).
-In our approach all divergences automatically vanish thanks to the $\partial_L$ since they are $L$-independent, as should be the case as $\partial_L E[J]$ is an observable.
-Inspecting the derivative with respect to $L$ of the functional determinant one can see that $\partial_L$ removes all diagrams which do not link a source to the other, \textit{i.e.} the ``tadpole'' diagrams of the extended sources, pictured in Fig.~\ref{fig:Diags}\textit{iii}.
-Thus in Eq.~\eqref{eq:delE_full} the infinite part of $\Delta(x,x,)$ (which is $L$-independent) does not contribute and one can readily use its finite part $\Delta^{\rm fin}(x,x)$.~\footnote{ Taking the $\partial_L$ differential slightly finite and regularising the momentum integrals is needed to prove that the tadpole vanishes. }
+In our approach all divergences automatically disappear thanks to the $\partial_L$ as they are $L$-independent, as should be the case as $\partial_L E[J]$ is an observable.
+Indeed, in the functional determinant, the $\partial_L$ removes all diagrams which do not link a source to the other one, \textit{i.e.} the ``tadpole'' diagrams of the extended sources, pictured in Fig.~\ref{fig:Diags}\textit{iii}.
+Thus in Eq.~\eqref{eq:delE_full} the infinite part of $\Delta(x,x)$ (which is $L$-independent) does not contribute and one can readily use its finite part $\Delta^{\rm fin}(x,x)$.} More details are given in App.~\ref{app:A}.